Family seeks return of Navy veteran detained in Iran

-SAN DIEGO (AP) — The family of a U.S. Navy veteran says he has been held in Iran since July.
+SAN DIEGO (AP) — A U.S. Navy veteran has been held in an Iranian prison since July after visiting his girlfriend there, according to his family.

-The New York Times reported Monday that Michael R. White was detained while visiting his Iranian girlfriend last summer.
-His mother, Joanne White, told the newspaper she had filed a missing person report with the State Department in July.
-White lives in Imperial Beach, south of San Diego.
+The New York Times reported Monday that Michael R. White’s mother learned three weeks ago that her son is alive and being held at an Iranian prison.
+His arrest was first reported by an online news service by Iranian ex-patriots who interviewed a former Iranian prisoner who said he met White at Vakilabad Prison in the city of Mashhad in October.

-She says U.S. officials told her three weeks ago that her son is alive and being held in an Iranian prison.
+His mother, Joanne White, told the newspaper the 46-year-old veteran went to Iran to see his girlfriend and had booked a July 27 flight back home to San Diego via the United Arab Emirates.
+She filed a missing person report with the State Department after he did not board the flight.
+She added that he had been undergoing treatment for a neck tumor and has asthma.

 The State Department confirmed an American was detained but did not provide details.